 (v) Adjustment if quality data not submitted.—

-(II) Submission of quality data.—For 2007 and each subsequent year, each home health agency shall submit to the Secretary such data that the Secretary determines are appropriate for the measurement of health care quality.
+(II) Submission of quality data.—Subject to subclause (V), for 2007 and each subsequent year, each home health agency shall submit to the Secretary such data that the Secretary determines are appropriate for the measurement of health care quality.
 Such data shall be submitted in a form and manner, and at a time, specified by the Secretary for purposes of this clause.